KushKod04/mambaformer_icl_cs182/models/README.md

 This directory contains trained models comparing the **Transformer** and **Mamba** architectures on two key in-context learning tasks: **Sinusoidal Regression** and **Long-Term Dependency**.

+The reason why we uploaded the models to HuggingFace is because we had some difficulties with uploading our `model_100000.pt` files due to Git LFS and forked repo problems.

 ## Model Links

 | Task ↓ / Model → | Transformer | Mamba |